linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/31 Credit Risk.md

 # Box 4: Structured Finance and the Financial Crisis

-At the end of 1995, there was  $257 billion of ABSs and$ 2.35 trillion of mortgage-related securities outstanding.
+At the end of 1995, there was  \$257 billion of ABSs and\$ 2.35 trillion of mortgage-related securities outstanding.
 ABSs and mortgage-related debt constituted about 23\% of total outstanding debt in the United States (see sifma.org for data).
-By the end of 2007, there was $2.95 trillion of ABS and $8.16 trillion of mortgage-related debt, with the two categories constituting 34.6\% of outstanding debt.
+By the end of 2007, there was \$2.95 trillion of ABS and \$8.16 trillion of mortgage-related debt, with the two categories constituting 34.6\% of outstanding debt.
 This relative growth of structured products was fueled by the real estate boom and facilitated by credit rating agencies giving high ratings to new structured products.

 The end result was that ABS and mortgage-related debt played a central role in the financial crisis.
 Many of the structured offerings were held by financial institutions: Benmelech and Dlugosz (2010) show that as of October 2008, financial institutions worldwide had reported 218 billion of writedowns related to ABS CDOs, with another 300 billion related to other products, including residential mortgage-backed securities.